Dacoffe/satnogs_network_station_availability/docs/developer-guide.rst

 To test your changes to the code locally with `tox <https://tox.readthedocs.io/en/latest/>`_ in the same way the CI does you can follow these steps:

 #.
-Setup a new virtual environment (this shouldn't be the same virtual environment you might have created for the :doc:`VirtualEnv Installation <installation-virtualenv>`):
+Setup a new virtual environment (this shouldn't be the same virtual environment you might have created for the :doc:`VirtualEnv Installation <installation>`):

    .. code-block:: bash